SistaRaviteja/Compression-Temporal-Shift-Module/src/infer_utils/infer.md

 ### 5. `infer_video.py`
 This script is used for:
-- **Generating Videos:** Reconstructs original and compressed videos from frames using the pre-trained model.
+- **Generating Videos:** Generated original and reconstructed videos using the pre-trained model.
 - **Calculating VMAF (Video Multi-Method Assessment Fusion):** Assesses video quality using FFmpeg commands:

 ```bash